MC-Notes/gh-pages/NOTES.md

 1. DOIs: Do we get a DOI per issue (i.e. repo) or per article (i.e. PR)?
 I suspect the answer is per repo since you get a DOI per release.
 We need one DOI per paper, not per repo.
 How should we arrange the journal so we can get a DOI per article?
 2. How to launch the notebook on Azure?
 SageMathCloud?
 Other?
+3. How to srtructure PRs to support DOIs for each (branch,repo).
+Releases can be created on branches, do PRs from forks create a branch on the repo?
+Taggable?